Variation formulae for the volume of coassociative submanifolds: Introduction

-\textbf{Acknowledgements. }The first variation formula for coassociative submanifolds presented below may be already known.
-Jason Lotay and I came across it, in joint unpublished work, many years ago.
-Second variation formulae for coassociative submanifolds in the closed case $d\psi=0$ have been obtained in \cite{McLean}, \cite{LeVanzura}.
-I wish to thank Anna Fino and Luciano Mari for interesting conversations, and Alberto Raffero for pointing out a mistake in a previous version of this article.
+\textbf{Acknowledgements.} The first variation formula for coassociative submanifolds presented below may be already known.
+Jason Lotay and TP came across it, in joint unpublished work, many years ago.
+Second variation formulae for coassociative submanifolds in the case $d\psi=0$ have been obtained in \cite{McLean} and \cite{LeVanzura}.
+The authors were supported by the project PRIN 2022 ``Real and Complex Manifolds: Geometry and Holomorphic Dynamics'' and by GNSAGA of INdAM.
+The authors wish to thank Anna Fino, Luciano Mari and Fabio Podest\`a for interesting conversations.